sanchitdilipjain/aws-glue-databrew/docs/index.md

             <img src="images/image13.png" class="inline"/>

-        - Select on Jobs from the menu on the left hand side of the DataBrew console, Select on the Profile jobs tab to view the status of the profile job
+        - Select on Jobs from the menu on the left-hand side of the DataBrew console, Select on the Profile jobs tab to view the status of the profile job

             <img src="images/image14.png" class="inline"/>